INRIA/scikit-learn-mooc/jupyter-book/ml_concepts/quiz.md

 # ✅ Quiz

 Given a case study: pricing apartments based on a real estate website.
-We have the record of thousand house descriptions with their price.
+We have thousands of house descriptions with their price.
 Typically, an example of a house description is the following:

 "Great for entertaining: spacious, updated 2 bedroom, 1 bathroom apartment in Lakeview, 97630.
 The house will be available from May 1st.
 Close to nightlife with private backyard.
 Price ~$1,000,000."

-However, the price is not mentioned for some house, and we want to predict it.
+We are interested in predicting house prices from their description.
+One potential use case for this would be, as a buyer, to find houses that are cheap compared to their market value.

 ```{admonition} Question
 What kind of problem is it?